 - Becomes lumpy and no longer provides you with comfort

 If a mattress becomes lumpy, you can often solve this problem by either buying a mattress topper or flipping the mattress over.
-You could even just place a blanket on top of the mattress.
-This is what I did to an uncomfortable mattress during my student days, and while you can never fully get rid of the lumps, it does make a difference.
+You could even place a blanket on top of the mattress.
+While you can never fully get rid of the lumps, it can make a big difference.

-If the mattress sags or doesn’t provide you with enough support, unfortunately there is no easy way to fix it, although you could try flipping the mattress over if you haven’t already.
-A mattress that doesn’t provide you with enough support may cause you future health problems such as back pain and will no doubt be uncomfortable to sleep on.
+If the mattress sags or doesn’t provide you with enough support, unfortunately there is no easy way to fix it.
+A mattress that doesn’t provide you with enough support may cause you future health problems such as back pain and will no doubt affect your sleep, so it should be replaced.

 Mattresses come in a range of sizes that vary depending on your country: